 Florida Sets a Deadline to File Personal Injury Lawsuits.

 Florida’s statute of limitations gives you four years to file a personal injury lawsuit after a car crash.
 This may seem like plenty of time to pursue compensation, but it may take months to obtain medical records, collect relevant documentation, and interview witnesses.
-To avoid forfeiting your right to take legal action, contact an attorney as soon as possible.
+Contact an attorney as soon as possible to avoid forfeiting your right to take legal action.

 Let a Left-Turn Accident Lawyer Help You.